brian8128/siamese/README.md

 I trained the network on 21 test subjects and tested it on the remaining 9.
 Using the convonet we achieved 94% accuracy telling whether two observations came from the same test subject or a different test subject.

+## The App
+Fitness app for insurance companies.
+Measure how much people exercise and give discounts.
+Detect when they give their phones to friends to exercise for them and don't give credit.